hipstermojo/paperoni/README.md

     -h, --help
             Prints help information

+        --inline-toc
+            Add an inlined Table of Contents page at the start of the merged article.

         --log-to-file
             Enables logging of events to a file located in .paperoni/logs with a default log level of debug.
 Use -v to